 The EM Road N0 is a great strategy for promoting a forefoot strike and I like that the sole provides lots of comfort for the long haul without losing good ground feel.

-Here are my other reviews and recommendations on minimalist running shoes for forefoot running.
+Enjoy this review?
+You’ll love my other reviews and recommendations on the minimalist running shoes best suited for forefoot running.

 More From Run Forefoot: